David G. Hebert

-David G. Hebert (/ɛˈbɛər/; born 1972) is a musicologist and comparative educationist, employed as Professor of Music at Western Norway University of Applied Sciences (Bergen, Norway), where he leads the Grieg Academy Music Education (GAME) research group.
+David G. Hebert (/ɛˈbɛər/; born 1972) is a musicologist and comparative educationist.
+He is a Professor of Music at Western Norway University of Applied Sciences (Bergen, Norway), where he leads the Grieg Academy Music Education (GAME) research group.
 He has contributed to the fields of music education, ethnomusicology, sociomusicology, comparative education, and East Asian Studies.
-Since 2018, he has been manager of the Nordic Network for Music Education, a multinational state-funded organization that sponsors intensive Master courses and exchange of university music lecturers and students across Northern Europe.
-He is also a visiting professor in Sweden with the Malmo Academy of Music at Lund University, and an honorary professor with the Education University of Hong Kong.
+Since 2018, he has been the manager of the Nordic Network for Music Education, a multinational state-funded organization that sponsors intensive Master courses and exchange of university music lecturers and students across Northern Europe.
+He is also a visiting professor in Sweden with the Malmo Academy of Music at Lund University and an honorary professor with the Education University of Hong Kong.
 He has previously been sponsored by East Asian governments as a visiting research scholar with Nichibunken in Kyoto, Japan, and the Central Conservatory of Music, in Beijing, China.
+He also serves in various leadership roles with the International Society for Music Education.